solidconcrete/contactManager/README.md

-Simple console application that lets you create and manage contacts.
+Simple console application that lets you create and manage contacts Wanted to experiment with JSON on c#, so local storage is implemented using JSON

 1) Create contact.
 Lets you create contact which has a name, a surname, a phone number and optionally an address.